dnsimple/dnsimple-support/content/articles/domains-es.markdown

 ## Renewing

-ES domains do not follow the same renewal procedures as TLDs like .com, .net, and .org.
-ES domains must have auto-renewal enabled at least 30 days prior to expiration.
-This is because ES domains do not have a typical redemption period as other popular TLDs mentioned before, they begin the deletion process a few days before expiration.

-If your domain is in this redemption period, it will need to be manually renewed by support for a substantial fee imposed by the registry.
-As soon as the expiration date happens and it is not renewed, the domain is immediately deleted and made available for registration again.
+### Auto-renewal only {#auto-renewal-required}

+This TLD doesn't support manual renewals.
+In order to successfully renew the domain, the [auto-renewal feature](/articles/domain-auto-renewal) must be enabled at least 1 month before the domain will expire, as explained in the ["auto-renew only" article](/articles/auto-renew-only-domains).

+If auto-renewal is not enabled, the domain will be scheduled for removal **12 days before the expiration**, and the deactivation will take place by the registrar at any point during this period (even before the expiration date).
+It may be possible to recover the domain until the final deletion, but the registry will require the payment of a redemption fee.